Forethought-Technologies/AutoChain/README.md

-Although MiniChain is heavily inspired by [LangChain](https://github.com/hwchase17/langchain), we took some design choices to make it more suitable for experimentation and iterations by removing layers of abstraction and internal concept.
+Although MiniChain is heavily inspired by [LangChain](https://github.com/hwchase17/langchain), we took some design choices to make it more suitable for experimentation and iterations by removing layers of abstraction and internal concepts.
-In addition, MiniChain provides a novel way to evaluate autonomous agent with simulated conversations.
+In addition, MiniChain provides a novel way to automatically evaluate generative agent with simulated conversations.
-Although we could create a MiniChain from LangChain by following the interface, there are some notable differences.
+There are some notable differences in MiniChain structure.

 1. Flatten prompt
    In LangChain, prompts are broken into prefix, tools string, suffix and other pieces.
 We